A Foodie Guide to Spanish Christmas Food, including Starters, Warm Spanish Food, Desserts & Christmas Desserts

 Still, if you have some Jamon, you can mix it up a bit.

-You just need a few minutes, a bit of creativity, and voilà; it’s done!
+You just need a few minutes and a bit of creativity, and voilà, it’s done!
 Enjoy your Spanish holiday foods!

 2. Boiled Shrimp

-Another super easy dish that should be on the list of Spanish food to prepare is the boiled shrimp.
+Another super easy dish that is on my top list of Spanish food to prepare is the boiled shrimp.

 Spanish people love it, and it’s no wonder that preparing seafood is not only famous Spanish food in general but also a Spanish Christmas tradition.